-Moving to a state like Florida, which has over 1300 miles of coastline, is a dream come true.
+Moving to a state like Florida, which has over 1300 miles of coastline, is a dream come true for many.
 Especially if you are a fan of warm weather and beach life.
 The Sunshine State is home to almost 22 million people as of 2021, a big contrast to New Hampshire’s population of 1.38 million.

 In this short guide, we will answer some of the most common questions you may have about moving from New Hampshire to Florida and offer some practical advice.